raisking/atl-wdi/homework/javaScript/data-modeling/hw.md

 Under what circumstances might one representation be a better choice than the other?
 Are there any circumstances in which the other representation might be the better choice?
 > Answer here
+Option 1, Can directly see all the appointments doctor has using their name or id.
+Option 2, Doctors have to look under the date to see their appointments.
+Option 1 is better for doctors to see how their schedule looks like Option 2 need more clicks for doctors to see their appointments

 ## Tying It Together